-- 4.6.1 All our staff recognize that children are capable of abusing their peers, including online. - 4.6.2 Our Peer on Peer Abuse Policy clearly outlines our procedures and approach to this issue and are summarised below - The procedures to minimize the risk of child on child abuse - The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of peer on peer abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by childon-child abuse will be supported - Recognition that even if there are no reported cases of child on child abuse, such abuse may still be taking place and is simply not being reported - Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all peer on peer abuse is unacceptable and will be taken seriously - The different forms peer on peer abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE 2023
+- 4.6.1 All our staff recognise that children are capable of abusing their peers, including online. - 4.6.2 Our separate Child on Child Abuse Policy clearly outlines our procedures and approach to this issue which are summarised below:- - The procedures to minimise the risk of child on child abuse - The systems in place to ensure that children understand that the law is there to protect them not to criminalise them and for children to confidently report abuse, knowing their concerns will be taken seriously - How allegations of child on child abuse will be recorded, investigated and dealt with - Recognition of the importance of understanding inter-familial harms and our processes as to how victims, perpetrators and any other children affected by child-on-child abuse will be supported - Recognition that even if there are no reported cases of child on child abuse, such abuse may still be taking place and simply not be reported - Our clear zero-tolerance approach to abuse, never passing it off as 'banter', 'just having a laugh', 'part of growing up' or 'boys being boys'. - Recognition that it is more likely girls will be victims and boys' perpetrators, but that all child on child abuse is unacceptable and will be taken seriously - Recognition of the different forms child on child abuse can take - Our response to reports of sexual violence and sexual harassment as guided by Part Five of KCSiE.